-Among others, following questions will be discussed; why do we need a new international agreement on migration?
-How does GCM relate to the existing international legal system for refugees and migrants?
-What are the challenges in implementing GCM on the national and the local level?
-What will the compact mean for the urban development of cities and regions in Sweden?
+Among others, the following questions will be discussed; why do we need a new international agreement on migration?
+How does the GCM relate to the existing international legal system for refugees and migrants?
+What are the challenges in implementing the GCM on the national and the local level?
+What could the compact mean for the urban development of cities and regions in Sweden?
 What tangible difference will the compact make in the lives of migrants or the communities that host them?

 We welcome you to a half day’s hearing to learn about and engage in the impact of the Global compact for Migration.

-Henrietta Palmer, deputy scientific director Mistra Urban Futures, Andrea Spehar, director of Centre on Global Migration, University of Gothenburg, Helene Holmström, Head of operations/ Integration, City of Gothenburg.
+Henrietta Palmer, deputy scientific director Mistra Urban Futures, Andrea Spehar, director of Centre for on Global Migration, Gothenburg University of Gothenburg, Helene Holmström, Head of operations/ Integration, City of Gothenburg.

 Download and read the documentagreement: Global Compact for safe, orderly and regular migration

 Time: 8.30 –13.15, the 16th of May, 2019

 8.30 – 9.00 Coffee and registration

 9.15 – 9.45 The Global Compact and international migration law: is there an added value?
 Professor Gregor Noll, University of Gothenburg, Gothenburg

 9.50 – 10.20 Local and regional challenges related to integration and introduction of newly arrived immigrants.
 Birgitta Guevara, Immigrant Integration Department, County Administrative Board of Västra Götaland.

 10.40 – 11.10 The Global Compact for Migration: Opportunities and obligations for the social and environmental sciences.
 Professor Ellen Percy Kraly, Malmö University and Colgate University, NY.